AckerlyXu/heima/articles/service-fabric/service-fabric-controlled-chaos.md

 ## Important configuration options
 * **TimeToRun**: Total time that Chaos runs before it finishes with success.
 You can stop Chaos before it has run for the TimeToRun period through the StopChaos API.

-> [!NOTE]
-> Chaos may still be running when *TimeToRun* is up, it can take as much as (MaxClusterStabilizationTime + MaxConcurrentFaults * WaitTimeBetweenFaults + WaitTimeBetweenIterations) additional time to automatically stop.
->

 * **MaxClusterStabilizationTimeout**: The maximum amount of time to wait for the cluster to become healthy before producing a ValidationFailedEvent.
 This wait is to reduce the load on the cluster while it is recovering.
 The checks performed are:
   * If the cluster health is OK